-3.2.2 Heat Sink
+4.1.2.2 Heat Sink

-SmartRAID 3100 Series adapters include a passive heat sink.
+SmartRAID 3200 Series adapters include a passive heat sink.
 The heat sink does not support an optional fan.
-The heat sink has four push-pins located at its four corners to ensure an even distribution of force across the top of the ASIC.
+The heat sink has a minimum of four push-pins located at its four corners to ensure an even distribution of force across the top of the ASIC.
 For airflow requirements, see 14.1.
-Environmental Specifications.
+Environmental Specifications

-3.3 Visual Indicators
+4.1.3 Visual Indicators

-LEDs on SmartRAID 3100 Series adapters provide a visual indication of the board hardware status and cache backup system.
-The LED locations vary, and may be on the front of the board or back of the board (see figures below), and include DDR LEDs (also referred to as Flash-Based Write Cache, or FBWC, LEDs) and status LEDs.
+LEDs on SmartRAID 3200 Series adapters provide a visual indication of the board hardware status and cache backup system.
+The LED locations vary, and may be on the front of the board or back of the board.
 The LED states are described in the following tables.